cncf/techdocs/analyses/0012-TUF/TUF-analysis.md

 #### Beginner friendly issue backlog
 - Issues on the docs repo are missing labels, making it hard for contributors to identify 'Docs' issues.
-- New contributors will have a hard time getting started as none of the issues are marked "good first issue” label"
+- New contributors have a hard time getting started as none of the issues are marked "good first issue” label"
 - Most issues on the docs repo have a title and a detailed description.
 - Issues are not maintained for staleness.
 There are issues opened in 2021 that are still open with the information on their status.

 #### New contributor getting started content

-- Do you have a community repository or section on your website?
+- There's a community section on the website
-- Is there a document specifically for new contributors/your first contribution?
-- Do new users know where to get help?
+- No specific documentation for new users of the software on the website or the docs repo.
+- The docs provide several channels for reporting issues, contacting the maintainers and slack community.

 #### Project governance documentation

-One of the CNCF’s core project values is open governance.

-We evaluate on the following:

-- Is project governance clearly documented?
+- The project governance is documented on the website.
+There's sufficient informtaion about it's history including leaders,maintainers and contributors.
+However, this information is not visisble in the docs repo README.

 ### Recommendations

-> AUTHOR NOTE: Write general recommendations based on the comments from the
-> previous section.

 #### Communication methods documented
+- The documentation repo link should be included on the site as an entry point for the project.
+The repo can then include information about ther repos.
+- Include communication channels on the Docs repo README for visibility.
+- Provide information about project meetings e.g a meeting link and calendar.
 #### Beginner friendly issue backlog
+- Maintain issues, track,close and stale old issues to reduce backlog.
+- Label all issues to assist new users and contributors identify areas of interest.
 #### New contributor getting started content
+- Include instructions on how to contribute on a CONTRIBUTING guideline e.g how to identify issues,forking,cloning, and submitting PRs.
 #### Project governance documentation
+- Information on project governance is well documented on the website.
+However, the same need to be included in the docs repo.

+## Website and infrastructure